 Coloured pencils offer plenty of opportunities for blending.
-To get the most from them, we want to take advantage of their semi-transparent nature.
+To get the most from your best pencils, we want to take advantage of their semi-transparent nature.
 Rather than relying on the individual, flat colour of each pencil, we can mix them together to make things more dynamic.

 Having some knowledge of colour theory can be useful, but this is also a great opportunity to experiment!
 In this article, I'll show you how to blend coloured pencils in a drawing of a pear.
 I'll be using a complementary red applied over greens to darken and slightly neutralise the tone.